 In general it will be something like the following:

 Configure the software to connect to the Feide login system.

-For OpenID Connect, we do not have a separe test system.
+For OpenID Connect, we do not have a separate test system. but you can test without publishing the service.
 The OpenID Connect configuration is available in OpenID Connect Discovery format from our login system.
 If the software supports OpenID Connect Discovery, you can configure the software with the following

 Issuer, and it should automatically fetch the required configuration: https://auth.dataporten.no